PhD and Master of Psychology (Clinical Child), University of Melbourne

 Member of ACPA, APS, AACBT

-Through his research and clinical experience, John has particular clinical interests in working with people with a history developmental adversity (e.g. child trauma and neglect), emotional difficulties (e.g. anxiety, low mood and anger), seeking parenting support, and mens mental health.
+Through his research and clinical experience, John has particular clinical interests in working with people with; a history developmental adversity (e.g. child/adolescent trauma and neglect), emotional difficulties (e.g. anxiety, low mood and anger), and mens mental health.

 Publications